y3ss24/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

 - Do not provide particles in the vocabulary tables, student needs to figure out what correct particles to use

 ### Sentence Structure
 - Do not provide particles in the sentence structure
+- Do not provide tenses or conjugation in the sentence structure
+- Remember to consider beginner level sentence structures

+Here are some simple sentence structures with examples:

+1. Subject + Verb (S + V)
+Example: Birds fly.
+2. Subject + Verb + Object (S + V + O)
+Example: She eats an apple.
+3. Subject + Verb + Adjective (S + V + Adj)
+Example: The car is red.
+4. Subject + Verb + Adverb (S + V + Adv)
+Example: He speaks slowly.
+5. Subject + Verb + Prepositional Phrase (S + V + PP)
+Example: The book is on the table.

 ### Clues and considerations